Facebook X (Twitter) Instagram Pinterest Vimeo

 3. Inspect Cords and Wiring Regularly

 Electrical cords and wiring are often overlooked, but they are critical to safety.
-Damaged cords, loose connections, or outdated wiring can lead to shocks, fires, or appliance damage.
+Damaged cords, loose connections, or outdated wiring can lead to shocks, fires, or appliance damage, making regular inspections essential alongside support from Fire Watch Guards Near Me to enhance on-site safety monitoring.
 Inspect cords for cracks, fraying, or exposed wires, and avoid running them under rugs or furniture where heat can build up.
 For older homes, consider having a licensed electrician inspect the wiring to ensure it meets modern safety standards.

 4. Install Ground Fault Circuit Interrupters (GFCIs)